Gaga: Group Any Gaussians via 3D-aware Memory Bank: Experimental Details

 \subsection{Further Implementation Details}

-For training vanilla 3D Gaussians, we maintain the same parameter setting as~\cite{3dgs}.
-To train the identity encoding, we freeze all the other attributes of Gaussians and use the same parameter setting as~\cite{gg}.
+For training vanilla 3D Gaussians, we maintain the same parameter setting as~\citep{3dgs}.
+To train the identity encoding, we freeze all the other attributes of Gaussians and use the same parameter setting as~\citep{gg}.
 The identity encoding has 16 dimensions, and the rendered 2D identity encoding is in the shape of 16 $\times$ $h$ $\times$ $w$, where $h$ and $w$ represent the height and width of the image.
-The same classifier is utilized for predicting mask ID given the 2D identity encoding and selecting Gaussians for editing given the 3D identity encoding.
-It has 16 input channels and the number of output channels equals the number of groups in the 3D-aware memory bank after the mask association process for all images.
-All datasets are trained on a single NVIDIA RTX 6000 Ada GPU.
+The classifier for predicting mask ID given the 2D identity encoding and selecting Gaussians for editing given the 3D identity encoding shares the same architecture, with 16 input channels.
+The number of output channels equals the number of groups in the 3D-aware memory bank after associating all images.
+All experiments are conducted on a single NVIDIA RTX 6000 Ada GPU.